pendyalasyam/systemdesign/README.md

 3. Server Application: To answer "Give me all images", it will send all image names.
 4. Server Application: To answer "Give me image <image_name>", it will send image with the name <image_name>.

-Though this solution seems straight forward, there are multiple complexities here.
+Though this solution seems straight forward, there are lot of things you need to handle make this solution working and covering aleast mimium scenarios .

 1. The client command should parsed properly.
 2. If client command is not expected format, server has to inform that command is not proper.